"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Experiments on Sub-Tasks

 \textbf{Evaluation}\quad We report the precision, recall, $F_1$ score, and accuracy score.

 \textbf{Results}\quad Table \ref{tab:ktd_results} shows the results of the KTD task.
-All models achieve similar and near-perfect performance, which is in line with the findings of \citet{kim-etal-2020-beyond}.
-It indicates that it is feasible to identify the user request that requires subjective knowledge, which can be then explicitly handled by an SK-TOD component.
-However, this KTD classifier may work well when restricted only to this dataset or similar, and its generalizability to unseen domains or knowledge types needs to be further explored in future works.
+All models achieve similar and near-perfect performance, which is in line with the findings of \citet{kim-etal-2020-beyond}. \sgella{these seem very high compared to FAQ task.
+May be we should add some explanation for this.} It demonstrates that it is feasible to identify the user requests that require subjective knowledge, allowing them to be explicitly addressed by an SK-TOD component.
+However, this KTD classifier's performance may be specific to this dataset or similar domains, and its generalizability to unseen domains or knowledge types requires further exploration in future works.